wyscout/dockerize-your-project/README.md

 ### Execution and debugging

-PHP is configured to automatically start a remote debugging session connecting to `localhost:9000`; since the containers are run without network isolation the IDE sees the debug session as local, so no registration or specific IDE key has to be defined
+PHP is configured to automatically start a remote debugging session connecting to `localhost:9000`; no registration or specific IDE key has to be defined.